Deep Manifold Embedding for Hyperspectral Image Classification: Related Work

-Due to the high intraclass variance and low interclass variance within the hyperpectral image, many works take advantage of the inter-sample information for the training of deep model.
-Generally, these works use metric learning in the deep learning process for hyperspectral image classification.
-The principle is to decrease the Euclidean distances of the samples with the same class label while increasing the distances of samples from different classes \cite{gong_2}.
-For example, Dong \textit{et al.} \cite{dong2015} uses the maximum margin approach in metric learning process for hyperspectral image classification.
-Our prior work \cite{gong_1} uses and further improves the structured loss \cite{lifted} which takes advantage of the intrinsic structure within the mini-batch.
-Guo \textit{et al.} \cite{guo2019} introduces center loss \cite{center} in hyperspectral image classification which utilizes the center point of each class to formulate the image pairs within the class.
-Liang \textit{et al.} \cite{liang2019} combines general pairwise information with conditional random field.
+Due to the high intraclass variance and low interclass variance within the hyperpectral image, many works take advantage of the inter-sample information for the training of {the} deep model.
+Generally, these works use metric learning in the {training process} for hyperspectral image classification.
+The principle is to decrease the Euclidean distances {between samples} with the same class label while {increase} the distances of samples from different classes \cite{gong_2}. {For example, Guo \textit{et al.} \cite{guo2019} introduces center loss \cite{center} in hyperspectral image classification which utilizes the center point of each class to formulate the image pairs within the class.
+Our prior work \cite{gong_1} uses and further improves the structured loss \cite{lifted} which takes advantage of the intrinsic structure within the mini-batch.} Liang \textit{et al.} \cite{liang2019} combines general pairwise information with conditional random field.
 These losses for the training of deep model consider the inter-sample information and take advantage of more useful information in the training process, and therefore the learned model can obtain a better representation for hyperspectral image.

 However, the former losses only consider the commonly existed information from the training samples and ignore the intrinsic structure information of each class.
-Especially, for the task at hand, there exist high nonlinearity and great overlapping of the spectral signature in the high dimensional hyperspectral data.
-These spectral information cannot be fully utilized under these existing samples-based training losses.
+Especially, for the task at hand, there exist high nonlinearity and great overlapping of the spectral signature {of each class in the high} dimensional hyperspectral data.
+These {class information} cannot be fully utilized with {the existed samples-based} training losses.
 Under these circumstances, constructing a novel training loss for hyperspectral image which can be better fit for the hyperspectral image would be particularly important in the deep representation of the image.
 This is also the direct motivations of the developed method in this work.